CoLRev-Environment/colrev/README.md

 - The status is used to determine the current state of the review project
 - It is used by the ReviewManager to determine which operations are valid according to the processing order (e.g., records must be prepared before they are considered for duplicate removal, PDFs have to be acquired before the main inclusion screen)
 - Tracking record status enables incremental duplicate detection (record pairs that have passed deduplication once do not need to be checked again in the next iterations)
-- Strictly adhering to the state machine allows us to rely on a simple data structure (e.g., status="synthesized" implies pdf-prepared, md-prepared, included, prescreen-included - no need to check consistency between different screening decisions)
+- Strictly adhering to the state machine allows us to rely on a simple data structure (e.g., status="synthesized" implies pdf_prepared, md_prepared, rev_included, rev_prescreen_included - no need to check consistency between different screening decisions)

 <img src="figures/micro_framework.png" width="1000">